 The AUT Mooting Society aims to provide law students with first-hand practical insight into mooting.
 We provide ongoing training workshops and several national level competitions throughout the year, and provide students with opportunities to take part in moots and improve their oral advocacy skills and confidence.
 We also offer opportunities to engage with firms.

-To find out more email autmooting@gmail.com
+To find out more visit facebook.com/AUTMootingSociety